 Elderberries are probably the least popular berries, so much so that most people don't even know that they are edible.
 Many people also see them as food for birds.
 Thankfully, people are starting to notice them now.

 Elderberries are starting to get the recognition they deserve because of their health benefits and fantastic flavor.
 Elderberries are so easy to grow that they can even thrive amazingly in the wild.
 These edible berry bushes are so tolerant that they can endure poor soil and even excess of water.

 The primary requirements of elderberry plants are proper watering, partial shade, and mulching.
 Because elderberries have shallow roots, they are always prone to weed attack.
 Also, for the same reason, they can't tolerate drought and need a regular water supply.

-The fruits of these edible berry bushes are used mainly to make wine, but many people also use them to make teas, jams, jellies, flavored vinegar, and pies.
+The fruits of these edible berry bushes are used mainly to make wine and are very aromatic in the various types of wine glasses, but many people also use them to make teas, jams, jellies, flavored vinegar, and pies.

 The elderberry shrub can grow up to 20 feet in height, but if that's a problem for you, you can regularly prune it to maintain its size.
 Even when the shrub is not producing fruits, it looks beautiful due to its star-shaped white flowers that soon produce attractive purple elderberries.

 Elderberries are found in other colors as well, for example, blue, black, and red.
 However, purple elderberries are the most common and consumed out of all the types.
 It would be best if you remembered that red elderberries are poisonous; do not eat or touch them.